PaulDuvall/owasp_llm_top10/src/llm01_prompt_injection/linkedin_post.md

-# 🚨 How I Detect Prompt Injection in AI Apps (OWASP LLM Top 10)
+# Detecting Prompt Injection in AI Apps: My Approach

-If you’re building with LLMs, you can’t ignore prompt injection.
-I’ve seen firsthand how attackers can trick models into leaking sensitive info or doing things you never intended.

-Here’s my approach:
+I've spent a lot of time working in DevOps and security, and lately I've been experimenting with Large Language Models (LLMs).
+One of the biggest risks I've seen is prompt injection—where someone tricks the model into doing something you didn't intend, or leaking information it shouldn't.

+This isn't just theory.
+I've run hands-on tests and found real vulnerabilities in LLM-powered apps.
+Here’s what I’ve learned:

-- Prompt injection is real.
-I’ve tested LLMs that were wide open to attack.
+- Prompt injection is a real risk.
+LLMs can respond to crafted prompts in ways that could expose sensitive data or bypass controls.
-- You can detect it.
-I use open source tools to probe for weaknesses—before attackers do.
+- You can test for it.
+There are open source tools out there, but I ended up building my own framework after running into limitations with others.
-- The OWASP LLM Top 10 is my roadmap.
-It keeps my testing focused on real-world risks, not theory.
+- The OWASP LLM Top 10 is a useful guide.
+It helps keep the focus on practical, real-world risks—not just hypothetical ones.

-In my latest write-up, I show:
+In my latest write-up, I share:
-- Actual prompt injection examples
+- Examples of prompt injection attacks
-- How I automate detection in my workflow
+- How I automate detection as part of my workflow
-- Steps to make AI security a habit, not an afterthought
+- Why it’s important to make security testing a routine part of building with AI

-Bottom line: If you’re shipping AI, test for prompt injection.
-Don’t wait for a breach to care about security.

-Want to see how I do it?
-Check out my guide and the open framework:
+If you’re working with LLMs, try running some tests yourself.
+Don’t wait for a security incident to start thinking about these issues.
+If you’re interested in the details or want to see the beginnings of an open source framework I am building, check out the guide and repo:

 [https://github.com/PaulDuvall/owasp_llm_top10](https://github.com/PaulDuvall/owasp_llm_top10)

 #AI #Security #OWASP #PromptInjection #DevSecOps #LLM #MachineLearning #CloudSecurity